This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 4 cups edible flower blossoms
+- 2 to 4 cups fresh edible flower blossoms, petals only, green parts removed

 - 4 cups water